 Facelift (Rhytidectomy) and Neck Lift

 Facial rejuvenation is a multimodal approach to improving the changes that develop with age.
 It’s more than just pulling the skin tighter.
 It starts with an assessment of the quality of the skin.
-Skin may thin with age and develop irregular pigmentation, fine lines and wrinkles.
+The skin may thin with age and develop irregular pigmentation, fine lines, and wrinkles.
 Dr. Feiner performs a comprehensive facial assessment as part of every facial evaluation.
 Interventions often start younger in life as part of preventive maintenance.
-This include sunscreen and a quality skin care regimen to protect from sun damage and maintain quality skin.
+This includes sunscreen and a quality skin care regimen to protect from sun damage and maintain quality skin.
 With aging, neurotoxins such as Botox may be employed to weaken muscles of animation to prevent the formation of lines and wrinkles.
 Fillers may also be used to restore the volume lost in the aging face.
 Laser treatments and chemical peels may be used to improve the quality of the skin and tighten fine lines and skin laxity.
 As aging progresses, surgical intervention becomes necessary to correct progressive facial laxity and volume loss.
 The effects of age include thinning of the skin and loss of facial fat/facial fat sagging.

 The targets of a facelift are: